 10 - Allowing it to naturally follow the folds that you've made, press and crease the folds so that you've formed a smaller square that folds out into the bigger one.
 I always think it looks like a mouth at this point.

 11 - Make more of these shapes.
-How many you will need depends on the thickness of the paper, how big your squares are, and how full you want the starburst to be.
+How many you will need depends on the thickness of the paper, how big your squares are, and how full you want the starburst.
 I find that 6-8 is generally what I need for most of the ornaments I make.
 I used 6 this time.
 I started some with the red side facing up and some with the gold side facing up.
-Whatever colour is facing up when you begin will become the colour that is on the inside of the "mouth" shape.
+Whatever color is facing up when you begin will become the color on the inside of the "mouth" shape.

 12 - Start gluing your shapes together.
 Glue a loop of ribbon between the first two to form a hanger for the ornament.
 My preferred glue for this is Aleene's Tacky Glue-stick.
-You can use a liquid glue but some thinner papers such as some used for origami, I find it makes the paper buckle.
+You can use liquid glue, but some thinner papers, such as some used for origami, I find it makes the paper buckle.
 Beacon's 3 in 1 is often a good alternative there.
-Important note: this loop of ribbon needs to come out from the side of the "open mouths".
+Important note: This ribbon loop needs to come out from the side of the "open mouths."

 13 - Continue gluing your shapes to each side of the ribbon loop so that you have an even number on each side.
 Be sure that the "mouth" is opening out in the same direction for each shape.